 WordPress and Drupal are two of the most popular CMS platforms worldwide, and both have distinct advantages and disadvantages.
 From design and security to development cost, each platform has its own pros and cons, and your platform choice should depend on your business requirements.
 In many instances, it can help know which platform you’re going to choose before selecting a professional web development company, so the more you know about each, the better.

 Although Drupal has been around longer than WordPress, it currently powers only 2.6% of websites, compared to WordPress’ whopping 38.4%.
 So what accounts for this difference?
 Isn’t WordPress the clear winner over Drupal?
-Why should one even choose Drupal?
+Why should one even choose Drupal development services?
 Let’s get into it.

 Before digging into the nitty-gritty of WordPress vs Drupal’s advantages and pitfalls, let’s quickly get to know the two most popular players in this industry.